Nationals vs. Giants Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has four doubles, a triple, three home runs, nine walks and 17 RBI (32 total hits).
-He has stolen three bases.
+- Lane Thomas has four doubles, a triple, three home runs, nine walks and 17 RBI (35 total hits).
+He has swiped three bases.

-- Thomas enters this game looking to extend his five-game hit streak.
-In his last five games he is batting .333 with a triple, two home runs, a walk and six RBI.
+- Thomas has picked up a hit in six games in a row.
+During his last 10 outings he is batting .344 with a triple, three home runs, two walks and seven RBI.

 Thomas Recent Games